SvetoslavSlavov/AwesomeBlog/README.md

 ## Possible issues

 If you are getting ESLint preflight check error.
-Ignore the check (just as it says) by putting
+Ignore the check (just as it says) by putting in <a href="https://github.com/facebook/create-react-app/blob/v2.1.5/packages/react-scripts/scripts/utils/verifyPackageTree.js">verifyPackageTree.js<a/>

 ```SKIP_PREFLIGHT_CHECK=true```